webgptorg/promptbook/README.md

 <!--/Badges-->

+> ⚠ Warning: This library is still in early development.
+It is working only in node environment.

 ## Concept

 When you have a simple single prompt to ChatGPT / GPT completion, it doesn't matter how it is integrated, whether it's direct calling of Rest API or using Open Ai library and hardcoding prompt in source code or importing text file.